Symmetry restoration in the axially deformed proton-neutron quasiparticle random phase approximation for nuclear beta decay: The effect of angular-momentum projection: Introduction

 Although the QRPA is typically formulated as a matrix-diagonalization problem, large single-particle spaces make its application to open-shell deformed nuclei computationally challenging.
-The need to compute numerous two-body matrix elements from EDF-based residual interactions, combined with the diagonalization of the QRPA matrix, makes the process time-consuming—though such calculations have been performed in select cases for both charge-conserving~\cite{Arteaga:2008,Peru:2008,Yoshida:2008,Losa:2010,Terasaki:2010} and charge-changing~\cite{Terasaki:2016} transitions.
+The need to compute numerous two-body matrix elements from EDF-based residual interactions, combined with the diagonalization of the QRPA matrix, makes the process time-consuming—though such calculations have been performed in select cases for both charge-conserving~\cite{Arteaga:2008,Peru:2008,Yoshida:2008,Losa:2010,Terasaki:2010,Repko:2018gcn,Kvasil:2019giv} and charge-changing~\cite{Terasaki:2016} transitions.
 To mitigate the computational burden, Nakatsukasa et al.~\cite{Nakatsukasa:2007qj} introduced the finite amplitude method (FAM), which computes the fields induced by an external one-body operator and solves the corresponding linear response equations iteratively.
 This technique has since been widely adopted in QRPA calculations \cite{Inakura:2009PRC,Inakura:2010zz,Stoitsov:2011zz,Avogadro:2011PRC,Niksic:2013ega,Liang:2013pda,Hinohara:2013qda,Liang_2014,Oishi:2015lph,Stoitsov:2011zz,Inakura:2009tqn,Shafer:2016etk}.
-In particular, the extension of FAM to the proton-neutron channel known as the proton-neutron finite amplitude method (pnFAM)—has enabled systematic studies of $\beta$ decay half-lives across a wide range of nuclei when combined with modern Skyrme EDFs in axially deformed systems~\cite{Mustonen:2014bya,Mustonen:2015sfa,Ney:2020mnx}.
+In particular, the extension of the QRPA+FAM (QFAM) to the proton-neutron channel known as the proton-neutron finite amplitude method (pnFAM)—has enabled systematic studies of $\beta$ decay half-lives across a wide range of nuclei when combined with modern Skyrme EDFs in axially deformed systems~\cite{Mustonen:2014bya,Mustonen:2015sfa,Ney:2020mnx}.
+It is worth noting that the QFAM has also been implemented in studies of electromagnetic strength distributions in doubly open-shell nuclei, both at zero temperature and at finite temperature, starting from chiral Hamiltonians~\cite{Beaujeault:2022ayi,Zaragoza:2024jvk}.

 In the QRPA studies of deformed nuclei, excited states are built from quasiparticle excitations of deformed Hartree-Fock-Bogoliubov (HFB) states.
 As a consequence, the QRPA wave functions do not have well-defined values for conserved quantities such as total angular momentum and particle number.
 To compare with laboratory-frame observables, one must project intrinsic-frame states onto states with good quantum numbers.
 A symmetry-projected random phase approximation (RPA) with variation after projection (VAP) was derived in Ref.\cite{Federschmidt:1985}.
 This approach, however, has only been applied in a schematic R(8) model; in most studies of well-deformed nuclei, angular momentum projection (AMP) is implemented approximately, in the so-called needle approximation~\cite{Krumlinde:1984hbw,Arteaga:2008,Yousef:2009,Ravlic:2024hpi,Ring:1980}.
 This approximation, which assumes that rotated and unrotated wave functions are fully orthogonal regardless of the (non-zero) rotation angle.
 It is a reasonable approximation for large deformation, but is expected to fail for small deformation, where rotational symmetry must be restored through exact AMP. \footnote{In the spherical limit, however, the needle approximation is accidentally exact, even though even-even ground states are unchanged under rotation.} In recent years, the need to go beyond the needle approximation has led to the use of exact AMP with projection after variation (PAV) in axially deformed RPA calculations~\cite{Erler:2014,Porro:2024} of multipole strength functions.
 The projection was shown to significantly modify both monopole and quadrupole transition strengths in $^{24}$Mg~\cite{Porro:2024}.
 However, the method has never been applied to open-shell nuclei or to charge-changing processes such as $\beta$ decay.